dihedron/netcheck/README.md

 ### Retrieving a bundle from an HTTP server

 The application supports downloading a bundle from an HTTP or HTTPs server.
 The URL is usually an ordinary HTTP address, with the exception that in order to skip the TLS certificate verification, the `https-://` custom scheme is supported.
 The `-` is the same as specifying `-k` with cURL or `--insecure-skip-verify` on many other applications.

+The application requires a custom schema to identify HTTP/HTTPS resources that require Kerberos/NTLM authetication:

+* `http+sso://` for HTTP with Kerberos/NTLM authentication,
+* `https+sso://` for HTTPS with Kerberos/NTLM authentication, and
+* `https+sso-://` for HTTPS with Kerberos/NTLM authentication and without certificate verification.

 ### Retrieving a bundle from a Redis server